 Update: THA implemented this program in 2013 after receiving MTW approval.
 THA proposed this activity so, if needed, the agency could provide seed grants to service provider partners to increase their capacity to serve THA households.
-The grants would be specific to helping workable households increase earned income and become self-sufficient.
+The grants would be specific to helping work-able households increase earned income and become self-sufficient.
 THA used this activity to provide three job skills and soft skills trainings for work-able households in 2013.
-THA did not have specific goals for this activity in 2020 but would like to keep it in the implemented section of the plan in case an opportunity to leverage a partnership through the use of a seed grant arises.
+THA did not have specific goals for this activity in 2023 but would like to keep it in the report in case an opportunity arises to leverage a partnership through the use of a seed grant.